Puttintiki Ra Chelli

 Puttintiki Raa Chelli is a 2004 Indian Telugu-language drama film directed by Kodi Ramakrishna and produced by R. S. Goud and Basavraj.
 It stars Arjun, Meena and Madhumitha (credited as Swati).
-It was released on 14 April 2004, became a super hit at the box office and was dubbed and released in Tamil as Anbu Sagotharan with comedy track reshot with Manivannan, Senthil and Shakeela.
+It was released on 14 April 2004, and was dubbed and released in Tamil as Anbu Sagotharan with comedy track reshot with Manivannan, Senthil and Shakeela.
 The movie is a remake of the 2002 Kannada film Thavarige Baa Thangi.
 The movie became super hit at the box-office.